RichardValerosoUniverse/World-at-35/README.md

 16. Municipality of Santa Cruz, Province of DDS
 17. Southern Philippines Medical Center
 18. Santa Barbara Villas 1 in the municipality of San Mateo, Province of Rizal
-19.
+19. Ayala Malls Glorietta in Makati City
 20. Quiapo Church in Manila City
 21. Araneta City in Cubao
-22. Imperial Street in Cubao
+22. Robinsons in Manila City
 23. Singapore Airlines Krisflyer Miles
 24. The Marikina Clock Tower Arch
 25. SM Advantage Card